Ask your health care provider about Fluzone

-Fluzone, Fluzone Intradermal, and Fluzone High-Dose vaccines are inactivated influenza virus vaccines given for active immunization against influenza disease caused by influenza A and B strains contained in the vaccine.
+Fluzone, Fluzone Intradermal, and Fluzone High-Dose vaccines are given to help prevent influenza disease caused by influenza A and B strains contained in each vaccine.

-Side effects to Fluzone and Fluzone High-Dose vaccines include pain, redness, and swelling at the injection site; muscle aches, fatigue, headache, and fever (irritability, crying, and drowsiness in young children receiving Fluzone vaccine).
+Side effects to Fluzone and Fluzone High-Dose vaccines include pain, redness, and swelling at the injection site; muscle aches, fatigue, headache, and fever (irritability, abnormal crying, drowsiness, appetite loss, and vomiting in young children receiving Fluzone vaccine).
 Redness, firmness, swelling, and itching at the injection site occur more frequently with Fluzone Intradermal vaccine than with Fluzone vaccine.
+Other side effects to Fluzone Intradermal vaccine include pain at the injection site.
 Other side effects may occur.
-Fluzone, Fluzone Intradermal, and Fluzone High-Dose vaccines should not be administered to anyone with a severe allergic reaction to any vaccine component, including eggs, egg products, or thimerosal (the only Fluzone vaccine product containing thimerosal is the multi-dose vial), or to a previous dose of any influenza vaccine.
+Fluzone, Fluzone Intradermal, and Fluzone High-Dose vaccines should not be administered to anyone with a severe allergic reaction (eg, anaphylaxis) to any vaccine component, including eggs, egg products, or thimerosal (the multidose vial is the only presentation containing thimerosal), or to a previous dose of any influenza vaccine.

 By clicking on this link, you will be leaving this Sanofi Pasteur website and going to another, entirely independent website.
 Sanofi Pasteur provides this link as a service to its website visitors; however, it takes no responsibility for the information presented on any website but its own.